vserova/book/pages/ch_xmlwrapp.md

         delete my_copy;
     }

-What is the difference between the <span class="nctnt ncbi-var">node\_ref</span> and <span class="nctnt ncbi-var">my\_copy</span> variables?
+What is the difference between the `node_ref` and `my_copy` variables?

-The <span class="nctnt ncbi-var">node\_ref</span> variable refers to a node in the original document loaded from `example.xml`.
-If you change something using the <span class="nctnt ncbi-var">node\_ref</span> variable you’ll make changes in the original document object.
+The `node_ref` variable refers to a node in the original document loaded from `example.xml`.
+If you change something using the `node_ref` variable you’ll make changes in the original document object.

-The <span class="nctnt ncbi-var">my\_copy</span> variable is a recursive copy of the corresponding node together with all used namespace definitions, non-default attributes, and nested nodes.
+The `my_copy` variable is a recursive copy of the corresponding node together with all used namespace definitions, non-default attributes, and nested nodes.
 The copy has no connection to the original document.
-The <span class="nctnt ncbi-var">my\_copy</span> variable has no parent node and has no links to the internal and external subsets (DTDs) which the original document could have.
-If you change something using the <span class="nctnt ncbi-var">my\_copy</span> variable you’ll make changes in the copy but not in the original document.
+The `my_copy` variable has no parent node and has no links to the internal and external subsets (DTDs) which the original document could have.
+If you change something using the `my_copy` variable you’ll make changes in the copy but not in the original document.
 Obviously it takes more time to create such a recursive copy of a node.

-<span class="nctnt highlight">Note:</span> It is recommended to pass nodes by reference when appropriate to maximize performance and avoid modification of copies.
+*Note:* It is recommended to pass nodes by reference when appropriate to maximize performance and avoid modification of copies.

 ### Using Namespaces with XPath Expressions

-XmlWrapp provides the <span class="nctnt ncbi-class">xml::xpath\_expression</span> class for building reusable XPath expressions.
+XmlWrapp provides the `xml::xpath_expression` class for building reusable XPath expressions.
 If namespaces are involved then one of the constructors which accept a namespace or a list of namespaces should be used.
 Otherwise the XPath query results may not have the nodes you expect to get.

-XmlWrapp also provides a convenience method for the nodes: <span class="nctnt ncbi-func">xml::node::run\_xpath\_query( const char \* expr)</span>.
-This method builds an <span class="nctnt ncbi-class">xpath\_expression</span> internally and registers all the effective namespaces for the certain node.
+XmlWrapp also provides a convenience method for the nodes: `xml::node::run_xpath_query( const char * expr)`.
+This method builds an `xpath_expression` internally and registers all the effective namespaces for the certain node.
 While it is very convenient as you don’t need to know in advance what the namespace definitions are, this method has some drawbacks:

--   The internally built <span class="nctnt ncbi-class">xpath\_expression</span> is not reusable, so it gets rebuilt every time a query is run - even if the same expression was used before.
+-   The internally built `xpath_expression` is not reusable, so it gets rebuilt every time a query is run - even if the same expression was used before.

 -   The list of effective namespace definitions for a certain node can be quite long and may exceed your actual needs.
 It takes time to build such a list and to register them all so it affects the performance.

 Recommendations:

--   If you need the best performance then use <span class="nctnt ncbi-class">xml::xpath\_expression</span> explicitly and do not forget to provide a list of the required namespaces.
+-   If you need the best performance then use `xml::xpath_expression` explicitly and do not forget to provide a list of the required namespaces.

--   If you aren’t concerned about performance then use one of the <span class="nctnt ncbi-func">xml::node::run\_xpath\_query( const char \* expr)</span> methods.
+-   If you aren’t concerned about performance then use one of the `xml::node::run_xpath_query( const char * expr)` methods.

 ### Containers of Attributes - Iteration and Size